 - Gary Snyder, Pulitzer Prize Winning Poet & Essayist

-LARRY LITTLEBIRD is from Laguna and Santo Domingo Pueblos.
-He is the Founding Director of Hamaatsa, an indigenous continuum, sustainable living farm and retreat center where he celebrates an indigenous holistic way of life.
-Over the past five decades, Littlebird has been a strong Native voice with his multi-faceted work as an artist, filmmaker, storyteller, author, hunter-farmer and activist.
+Over the past five decades, Littlebird has been a strong Native voice with his multi-faceted work as an artist, filmmaker, storyteller, educator/speaker, author, hunter-farmer and activist.
 He was one of the first American Indians to produce, write and direct films for and about Native people in the United States.
 He played the lead role in the feature motion picture, House Made of Dawn, based on N. Scott Momaday’s Pulitzer-Prize winning novel.
 This film was archived by the Smithsonian National Museum of the American Indian and declared a watershed moment in the history of Native filmmaking.

-A master storyteller and author of Hunting Sacred, Everything Listens; Littlebird shares spiritual roots of sustainability and indigenous ways of blessing for inspiring transformative leadership and social action.
-His signature experiential programs have had a profound impact on people’s lives, globally, nationally and locally.
+A revered storyteller, Littlebird shares spiritual roots of sustainability and indigenous ways of blessing for inspiring transformative leadership and social action.
+His signature experiential program, Learning to Listen has had a profound impact on people’s lives, globally, nationally and locally.
 Learning to Listen is a provocative spoken word experience that Littlebird developed and has taught in classrooms and boardrooms, in conferences and on stages from DC to San Francisco and around lodge fires where people gathered.

 Larry Littlebird is the author of Hunting Sacred, Everything Listens: A Pueblo Indian Man's Oral Tradition Legacy, which introduces readers to a timeless story of living in correct relationship with all life and is Littlebird's personal legacy of story, song and art form his rich oral tradition.